NativeScript/NativeScript/Modules30Changes.md

 public eachChildView(callback: (child: View) => boolean): void
 ```

 This method was previously known as `_eachChildView()`.
 It will return `View` descendants only.
-For example `TabView` returns the view of each `TabViewItem` because is `TabViewItem`s are of type `ViewBase`.
+For example `TabView` returns the view of each `TabViewItem` because is `TabViewItem` is of type `ViewBase`.

 Getting `ViewBase` children use:
 ```
 public eachChild(callback: (child: ViewBase) => boolean): void;
 ```
 This method will return all views including `ViewBase`.
-It is used by the property system to apply native setters, propagate inherited properties, etc.
+It is used by the property system to apply native setters, propagate inherited properties, apply styles, etc.
 In the case of `TabView` – this method will return `TabViewItem`'s as well so that they could be styled through CSS.